waysact/webpack-subresource-integrity/README.md

 ## Adding a new test

-The easiest way to add a new test is to create an example, which is an integration test.
-An example is a self-contained package in directory `example` which follows these rules:
+The easiest way to add a new test is to create an _example_, which is an integration test.
+An example is a self-contained package in directory `example`.
+It should follow these simple rules:

 - When `yarn webpack` is invoked inside the package, it returns a zero exit code for a test pass, and a non-zero exit code for a test